-In this specific filing, Jayhawk is proposing to increase its overall general commodity (base) rates by 4.5829% to reflect the annual change in the PPI-FG by utilizing the FERC indexing methodology described above.
-These rates include all transportation rates and most related service charges necessary to the transportation of Jayhawk's products.
-The related charges include services for metered truck receipts, leased metered receipts, pipeline connection receipts, truck tank unloading services or pipeline injection services.
-Staff has analyzed the instant Application and verified the correct application of the current indexing factor to each rate.
-Based on those calculations, Jayhawk's proposed tariffs bring all of its general commodity rates up to their allowed FERC ceiling levels, with the exception of the truck tank unloading service charges in K.C.C.
-No. 81, which remain below the allowed FERC ceiling level.
-Staff considers the requested rate increases to be both reasonable and consistent with rate methodology applied and accepted throughout the liquids pipeline industry.
+In this specific filing, Kaw is proposing to increase its overall general commodity (base) rates by 4.5829% to reflect the annual change in the PPI-FG by utilizing the FERC indexing methodology described above.
+These rates include all transportation rates and most related service charges necessary to the transportation of Kaw's products.
+The related charges include services for metered truck receipts, leased metered receipts, and pipeline connection receipts.
+Kaw has provided ceiling level calculations in the instant Application.
+Staff has analyzed these calculations and verified the correct application of the current indexing factor has been applied, bringing each rate up to its respective FERC ceiling level.
+Although the Kaw pipeline system is strictly a Kansas intrastate system at this time, Staff considers the requested rate increases to be both reasonable and consistent with the rate methodology applied and accepted in the liquids pipeline industry.

-There are two standards typically used to review liquids pipeline common carrier tariff applications in Kansas4:
+There are two standards typically used to review liquids pipeline common carrier tariff applications in Kansas3: